python-projects-fernando/nextgenhealth/docs/sdlc/01_project_scope.md

 ### 1.3.1 Patient Management
 - **Patient Registration:**
-  - Capture and store patient details such as name, date of birth, address, phone number, email and national ID.
+  - Capture and store patient details such as name, date of birth, address, phone number, email, and national ID.
+  - Patients can register themselves or be registered by an administrator.
 - **Patient Search:**
   - Allow healthcare providers to search for patients by name, national ID, or other identifiers.

 ### 1.3.2 Appointment Scheduling
 - **Appointment Booking:**
   - Enable the scheduling of appointments, associating patients, doctors, date, and time.
+  - Patients can view available time slots and book their own appointments.
 - **Appointment Reminders:**
   - Send reminders to patients via email or SMS.
+  - Patients can also view their upcoming appointments in the system.

 ### 1.3.3 Electronic Medical Records (EMR)
 - **Record Management:**